Skip to main content

 Planning and setting up this activity

-• Print (or write out) the ‘Black British history: events and people’ sheets.
-You’ll need at least the title of each event, but a bit of information is helpful too.
-It’s up to you whether you include it all or pick out some key points – it’ll probably depend on your group.
+• Print or write out each event.
+You’ll need at least the title and date of each event, but a bit of information is helpful too.
+It’s up to you whether you include all the information or pick out some key points.

 Running this activity